-The purpose of this legislation is to assist States and Indian Tribes, Tribal organizations, and non-profit private organizations approved by an Indian Tribe in supporting the establishment, maintenance, and expansion of programs and projects to prevent incidents of family violence and to provide immediate shelter and related assistance for victims of family violence and their dependents.
+The purpose of this legislation is to assist States and Tribes or Tribal organizations in supporting the establishment, maintenance, and expansion of programs and projects to prevent incidents of family violence and to provide immediate shelter and related assistance for victims of family violence and their dependents.

-During FY 2007, 237 grants were made to States and Indian Tribes, Tribal organizations, and non-profit private organizations approved by Indian Tribes.
-The U.S. Department of Health and Human Services (HHS) also made 53 family violence prevention grant awards to non-profit State Domestic Violence Coalitions.
+During FY 2007, the Department of Health and Human Services (HHS) made 237 grants to States and Tribes or Tribal organizations.
+HHS also made 53 family violence prevention grant awards to non-profit State domestic violence coalitions.

-In addition, HHS supports the

-National Resource Center for Domestic

-Violence (NRC) and four Special Issue

-Resource Centers (SIRCs).
-The four

-SIRCs are the Battered Women's Justice

-Project, the Resource Center on Child

-Custody and Protection, Sacred Circle

-Resource Center for the Elimination of

-Domestic Violence Against Native Women, and the Health Resource Center on Domestic Violence.
-The purposes of NRC and SIRCs is to provide resource information, training, and technical assistance to Federal, State, and Native American agencies, local domestic violence prevention programs, and other professionals who provide services to victims of domestic violence.
+In addition, HHS supports the Domestic Violence Resource Center Network (DVRN).
+DVRN consists of the National Resource Center for Domestic Violence (NRC) and four Special Issue Resource Centers (SIRCs).
+The four SIRCs are: the Battered Women's Justice Project, the Resource Center on Child Custody and Protection, the Resource Center for the Elimination of Domestic Violence Against Native Women (Sacred Circle), and the Health Resource Center on Domestic Violence.
+The purposes of NRC and the SIRCs are to provide resource information, training, and technical assistance to Federal, State, and Native American agencies; local domestic violence prevention programs; and other professionals who provide services to victims of domestic violence.

 In February 1996, HHS funded the National Domestic Violence Hotline (Hotline) to ensure that everyone has access to information and emergency assistance wherever and whenever it is needed.
-The Hotline is a 24-hour, tollfree service that provides crisis assistance, counseling, and local shelter referrals for people across the country who need assistance.
+The Hotline is a 24-hour, tollfree service that provides crisis assistance, counseling, and local shelter referrals for people across the country in need of assistance.
 Hotline counselors also are available for non-English speaking persons and for people who are hearing-impaired.
-The Hotline number is 1-800-799-SAFE (7233); the TTY number for the hearing-impaired is 1-800-787-3224.
+The Hotline number is 1-800-799-SAFE (7233); the TTY number for the hearing impaired is 1-800-787-3224.